Codeanywhere-Templates/javascript-node/README.md

 Or just press the *Run Code* button found in the top right of the editor panel.
 ### Want to contribute?

-Feel free to [open a PR](https://github.com/Codeanywhere-Templates/javascript-node) with any suggestions for this test project :smile:
+Feel free to [open a PR](https://github.com/Codeanywhere-Templates/javascript-node) with any suggestions for this test project 😃